stoneoxmike/stoneoxmike/README.md

 I'm Michael, a passionate computer engineer specializing in C++, embedded Linux, and industrial communications.

 - 🔭   I’m currently working on: a real-time sports analytics engine using ML
-- 💡   I’m currently learning: Rust, distributed systems, and ML pipelines
+- 💡   I’m actively researching: Rust, distributed systems, and ML pipelines
 - 📦   Career experience in: low-level software for industrial devices
 - 📚   Always learning something new